tanyatree/tanyatree.github.io/_projects/merge-pdfs.md

 ## 🧠 Why I Made It

-I often needed to merge PDFs quickly without using a heavy app or dragging files into a UI.
+My husband needed to merge PDFs quickly and I decided to build a CLI tool to do it without using a heavy app or dragging files into a UI because I really didn't want to waste time with finding an app that will charge you $10 for a simple task.
 This script does it in one command — fast, portable, and under my control.

 > 🛠️ My first experiment building a CLI with `argparse` — small, fast, and practical!